gdepriest/liri-node-app/README.md

 * A REALLY IMPORTANT NOTE - if you are trying conThis within the random.txt, you need to remove the quotes from your query, as demonstrated in the following picture:
     - <img src="./images/random-text.PNG" alt="screen capture of necessary input for random.txt for concert returns">
     - This is because the BandsInTown API doesn't like the quotes for the purposes of its query.
-I think removing the quotes within the random.txt file is the easiest way to accomplish this.

 * Liri will continue to run after creating returns, since it is called within each function.
-I experimented with Q to Quit within Inquirer, but couldn't get it to work, so I specify the usual way to exit a program - ctrl-C.
+I experimented with Q to Quit within Inquirer, but couldn't get it to work, so I specify the usual way to exit - ctrl-C.

 ## Getting Started 🏁